joey-91/Vinyl-Project/README.md

 The next thing to try was an ensemble model, with a simple regression score of 33%, sklearn's GradientBoostingRegressor gave me 20% uplift.
 Not able to say whether for positive or negative, the feature importances of this model were pretty consistent with the last model.

 ### 4 - Classification Models
 I figured this problem could be better modelled as a price range prediction rather than exact value.
 I feel like there's a broader range of higher variance/less bias models at your disposal + more metrics for classification problems.
 Having come back to this a few times over the last couple of years with new techniques, I'm now certain I've squeezed every drop out of it.
-Firstly I've built a Neural Network using Keras architecture, with 20% drop out at each stage, and early stopping based on validation-loss.
+Firstly I built a Neural Network using Keras architecture, with 20% drop out at each stage, and early stopping based on validation-loss.

 This model at it's optimum gives 55.3% accuracy (only 2% higher than my boosted regressor, which made me realise that's actually a very powerful model).
 The next and highest performing model I applied was an XGBoostClassifier, using a Bayesian method for Hyperparameter tuning, i was able to get a further 1.6% model improvement.